PixelsCamp/docs/FAQ.md

 **Can I leave a few flyers on the tables to advertise my group/event/company?**
 That would depend on what you're advertising.
-Talk to us at [pixelscamp@brpx.com](mailto:pixelscamp@brpx.com).
+Talk to us at [org@pixels.camp](mailto:org@pixels.camp).

 ***